-In 2016, Louisiana trained 226 new volunteers.
-Together, new and tenured volunteers provided 75,164 hours of volunteer service throughout the state.
-These hours equate to 37 full-time employees and an economic impact of just under $2 million dollars.
-Additionally, volunteers continued their education by completing over 17,000 continuing education units (CEUs) in 2016.
+In 2022, Louisiana trained 319 new volunteers.
+Together, new and tenured volunteers provided 76,961 hours of volunteer service throughout the state.
+These hours equate to nearly 40 full-time employees and an economic impact of just over $2.3 million dollars.
+Additionally, volunteers continued their education by completing over 18,800 continuing education units (CEUs) in 2022.

-Since its inception in 1994, more than 3,500 individuals have participated in the program to become certified Louisiana Master Gardeners.
+Since its inception in 1994, more than 4,750 individuals have participated in the program to become certified Louisiana Master Gardeners.
 Certified Louisiana Master Gardeners in good standing were given a unique opportunity to further their knowledge.
-The Advanced Louisiana Master Gardener Program debuted in 2015, with 71 individuals obtaining advanced status at the 2016 LMG Conference held in Kenner, LA.
+The Advanced Louisiana Master Gardener Program debuted in 2015 and so far, over 110 individuals have obtained this advanced status.

 At the heart of the Louisiana Master Gardener program is our volunteers.
 Volunteers assist Louisiana Cooperative Extension Service personnel extend the educational arm of the university to the public by providing horticultural information based on university research and recommendations.